fahadsaleem020/chakra-editor-functions/README.md

-# functions for retap editor
+# functions for chakra editor